-In her first four seasons at the helm of the Greyhounds, Vettori has has led the squad to a 42-32-9 overall record including two Metro Atlantic Athletic Conference regular-season titles (2008 and 2009) and one MAAC Championship crown (2009).
-The team also has made three trips to the MAAC Championships, including two appearances in the title game with the latest coming in 2012 with a championship victory against the No. 1 seed Marist College Red Foxes.
+In her first five seasons at the helm of the Greyhounds, Vettori has led the squad to a 54-38-14 (.575) overall record including two Metro Atlantic Athletic Conference regular-season titles (2008 and 2009) and two MAAC Championship crowns in 2012 and 2009.
+The team has also made four trips to the MAAC Championships, playing in the title game in all four appearances, with the latest coming in 2012 with a championship victory against the No. 1 seed Marist College Red Foxes.

-Under Vettori, 20 Greyhounds have earned All-MAAC honors with 13 landing on the All-MAAC First Team.
-In addition, three players have been named MAAC Offensive Player of the Year and two have earned MAAC Defensive Player of the Year, after being reinstated in 2012.
+Under Vettori, 25 Greyhounds have earned All-MAAC honors with 17 landing on the All-MAAC First Team.
+In addition, four players have been named MAAC Offensive Player of the Year, two defensive, and one Goal Keeper of the Year, after being reinstated in 2012.

-Vettori guided Loyola to an 8-12-1 (5-3-1 MAAC) record in 2011, with the team making its second trip in three seasons to the NCAA College Cup, where they finished 6-0 against Vettori's alma mater, the Duke Blue Devils.
+She led Loyola to a 12-6-4 (6-2-1 MAAC) record in 2012, with the team making its second trip in four seasons to the NCAA College Cup, where they finished 6-0 against Vettori's alma mater, the Duke Blue Devils.

 Vettori was named the 2009 Metro Atlantic Athletic Conference Coach of the Year after helping the Greyhounds complete an unbeaten and untied regular-season, 9-0-0, in conference play.
 The Greyhounds then won the MAAC Championship title and advanced to the NCAA College Cup and finished the year with a 15-5-3 record.

 In addition to their great successes on the field, Vettori's teams have been just as solid in the classroom.
 The women's soccer program won the Loyola Athletic Department's award for the highest team grade point average in 2008 and 2009.
 In 2010, the Greyhounds were honored by the National Soccer Coaches Associationa of America (NSCAA) with a Team Academic Award for having a cumulative grade point average of 3.36.
 The team also had a player earn ESPN The Magazine/CoSIDA Academic All-District honors for the fifth-straight year.
 As most recently, the Greyhounds were honored for their eighth-consecutive NSCAA Team Academic Award for the 2011-12 academic year, with a cumulative grade point average of 3.29.

 In just her first season at the helm of a Division I program, Vettori led an experienced Greyhounds team to an undefeated conference record at 7-0-2, winning the MAAC regular season title.
 After going winless in her first seven games as a head coach (0-5-2), the Greyhounds under her leadership went 10-0-2 the rest of the season before falling to Fairfield in the MAAC Championship Game.
 After finishing the season 10-6-4 overall, seven Greyhounds, including now first-year assistant coach Sarra Moller, who later earned All-Mid Atlantic Regional All-America honors from the NSCAA, earned all-conference honors.